opsaaaaa/cerberus-wiki/source/index.rst

 Cerberus Wiki
 =============

-Cerberus is a home-brew alteration of the table to role-play rule set, cogent.
+Cerberus is a home-brew alteration of the table top role-play rule set, cogent.

 The main goal of these alterations is to reduce the complexity in making a roll.
 The plan is to: